kkauraiims/Run-Freesurfer-in-batch-mode/README.md

 (i) FreeSurfer installed on your system, with a valid license.
 The license is available for free.
 If FreeSurfer is not yet installed, please see the official installation guide:
    https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall

-(ii) Structural MRI scans of interest in `.nii.gz` format (preferable), stored in a single subject directory on your system.
-If your MRI data are stored as DICOM files, please use the alternate script provided for DICOM inputs.
+(ii) Structural MRI scans of interest in `.nii.gz` format (preferable), stored in a single subjects directory on your system.
+If your MRI data are stored as DICOM files, please use the alternate script provided for DICOM inputs (run_freesurfer_batch_dicom.sh).

+(iii) The subject ID provided when running the script must match the name of the corresponding input DICOM folder or .nii.gz file.
+For example: data for a subject with ID 'S001' should be stored as 'S001.nii.gz' or in a DICOM folder with the name 'S001'.

 ## Running the code
 Batch processing in FreeSurfer is well suited to HPC (High Performance Computing) systems, as processing a single subject with `recon-all` can take 4-7 hours.